gracelang/language/spec.md

 ## Garbage Collection

 Grace implementations should be garbage collected.
-Points where GC may occur are at any backwards branch and at any method request.
+GC may occur at any backwards branch, at any method request, and at any point where an object is constructed.
 Grace does not support finalization.

-<_apb: Why is this here at all?
-What about execution of object constrictors, which
-will presumably trigger allocation?
-Seems like that would be a good time to GC…_>

 ## Concurrency

 The core Grace specification does not describe a concurrent language.
 Various concurrency models may be provided as dialects.

-Grace does not provide overall sequential consistency.
-Rather, Grace provides sequential consistency within a single thread.
-Across threads, any value that is read has been written by some thread sometime—but Grace does not provide any stronger guarantee for concurrent operations that interfere.

-Grace’s memory model should support efficient execution on architectures with Total Store Ordering (TSO).

-<_apb: given how little we have discussed concurrency, I wonder if we should
-remove all of these definitive statements?_>
+The details remain to be sepcified.

 # Acknowledgements